 How to Make the Meatballs

 - In a large bowl, mix the eggs, Parmesan cheese, milk, fennel seed, Italian seasoning, garlic powder, and dried breadcrumbs.
 Add the ground beef and pork to the bowl and mix everything together until it’s combined (I use my hands to do this).

-- In a dutch oven or stockpot, heat the olive oil over medium heat.
+- In a Dutch oven or stockpot – NEED POT SIZE, heat the olive oil over medium heat.
 Working in batches, cook the meatballs in the oil just until they are seared on the outside, which should only take a few minutes on each side.
 Remove them from the heat and set them aside.
-Remove all but 1 tablespoon of the olive oil from the pan.

 How to Make the Sauce

 - Preheat the oven to 325 degrees.

 - Add the onion, carrot, and garlic to the same pan you used to brown the meatballs.
 Add the balsamic vinegar and, using a spatula or wooden spoon, scrape up any browned bits off the bottom of the pot.
-Add the whole tomatoes (give them a quick squish with your hands before adding them to the pot) plus all of the liquid in the can.
+Add the whole tomatoes plus all of the liquid in the can.
 Add the vegetable stock and bring the pot to a simmer.
 Add the tomato paste and Worcestershire sauce.
 Add the meatballs to the pot making sure that they are submerged in the liquid.
-Add the parsley and thyme and cover the pot with a lid (leave it slightly open to allow steam to escape while in the oven).
+Add the parsley and cover the pot with a lid (leave it slightly open to allow steam to escape while in the oven).

 - Place the pot in the preheated oven and cook the meatballs for an hour and a half.